cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 requiring this level of privacy should use a suitable padding mechanism.
 See
 {{?I-D.ietf-tls-esni}} and {{?RFC8467}} for examples of protocol-specific padding policies.

-### Key-Compromise Impersonation

-As discussed in {{kci}}, HPKE ciphertexts are not forward-secure.
-In the Base and Auth modes, a given ciphertext can be decrypted if the recipient's private decryption key is compromised.
-In the PSK and AuthPSK modes, a given ciphertext can be decrypted if the recipient's private key and the PSK are compromised.

 ## Bidirectional Encryption {#bidirectional}